jonnydiamond/DatabricksAutomation/README.md

 2. Within Databricks UI; or
 3. A Yaml Pipeline deployment on a DevOps Agent (Github Actions/Azure DevOps etc.)

-The programmatic way for which options 1 & 2 allow us to interact the Databricks API is akin to 'Continuos Development", as opposed to Continuos _Deployment_.
+The programmatic way for which options 1 & 2 allow us to interact the Databricks API is akin to 'Continuous Development", as opposed to Continuous _Deployment_.
 It is strong on flexibility, however, it is somewhat weak on governance and reproducibility.

 When interacting with the Databricks API, it is my view that Databricks Jobs, Clusters, Scret Scopes etc. should come within the realm of "Infrastructure", and as such, we must then find ways to enshrine this Infrastructure _as code_ , so that it can be consistently redployed in a Continuous Deployment framework as it cascades across environments.